 Upendra Kumar, a dryland farmer from Gauribidanur, said he did not harvest his guava farm this year because there was no demand for the fruit.
 He said that he planned to take a break from agriculture.
 In another instance, Shiva Rudraiah, a farmer in Bangalore Rural district, said he had to destroy three acres of his cauliflower plantation.

-Migrant workers who own land should be aware to this situation before they begin operations, farmers warned.
+Migrant workers who own land should be aware of this situation before they begin operations, farmers warned.

 Chandra Shekhar K, a farmer from Tumkur, noted that while some migrant workers own tracts of dryland with limited water and other resources, this land would require substantial investment to turn it into productive fertile ground.
 Taking large loans from the informal sector for this is imprudent at a time when crop prices are fluctuating, said Chandra Shekhar.